Referral for GRS in AotearoaHow to get a referral in the public health system.

 We continue to advocate for the list to be cleared, and hope that this will happen in the next few years.

-What you can do to advocate
+How you can advocate

 It is Members of Parliament (MPs), not the Ministry of Health, who decide whether to allocate funding to finance surgeries.

 We urge you to meet with your local MP, write letters, and keep pushing until the waiting list meets the national standard – that all surgery waiting lists should be less than 6 months.

 As of 2023, the government has taken responsibility for providing information on the process of referral, so we will no longer be maintaining a detailed guide.